 Known for their intelligence, joyful nature, and kindness, Barbets are devoted to their families.
 They are agile and excel in various dog sports like lure coursing, agility, and Frisbee.
 With their ability to brave any weather and withstand the cold, they are also excellent swimmers.
 However, it’s important to note that Barbet’s coats require regular maintenance and frequent brushing, making them a bit high maintenance.

-Ahead, we look at Barbet dog breed, its history, personality, pros and cons of owning an Barbet, characteristics, and must-see facts.
-We will also examine how to care for this breed and more.
+Ahead, we look at Barbet dog breed, its history, personality, pros and cons of owning an Barbet, characteristics, and must-know facts.
+We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of Barbets!

 📖 Breed History